LamaX1/ComputerSecurity-Project/README.md

 ## HOW TO RUN:

 1- the folder contains:
-a-The App.java file which contains the code
+	a- The App.java file which contains the code
-b-Readme file
+	b- Readme file
-c-And an input file end with `txt`, and the output files `encrypted` , `decrypted`
+	c- An input file end with `txt`, and the output files `encrypted` , `decrypted`

 2- Open ide for java you have and then go to File->Open Project -> select App.java